kalgod/iclr/README.md

 To **8Gbe**:

-1. Distortions are quite typical while Regen attacks emerge from trending diffusion model (see Discussion Appendix); The combined attacks are stress tests adopted in many works like MBRS and also supported by reviewer **NpMA**; Please see Analysis 1.
+1. Distortions and Regen attacks are the main focus adopted in real digital and diffusion generative watermarking (see Discussion Appendix); The combined attacks are stress tests adopted in many works like MBRS and also supported by reviewer **NpMA**; Please see Analysis 1.

 2. The guarantee is from loss optimization process (Equ.
 6+10).
 Each step manifests a better tradeoff between quality and ACC.
 No. n is the final robust one.